loryfelnunez/roboresto/README.md

 Get the top 10 Chinese restaurants in the Bronx.

 ## Running
-AWS t1.micro instance - one server running both web app and MySQLr (not ideal)
+AWS t1.micro instance - one server running both web app and MySQL (not ideal)

 Python 2.7